-Whilst examples of industry best practice guidelines for online training do exist, and their requirement falling under integrity, authenticity, reliability and fairness under the Standards for Registered Training Organisations 2015 many training providers are either not aware of them or, in some cases, are deliberately not implementing them to cut costs and compete with the lowest cost providers in the market.
-There are examples of regulators (e.g. state and territory liquor authorities) stipulating mandatory online integrity measures however, these requirements are often not enforced by the Australian Skills Quality Authority (ASQA) due to lack of resources or technical understanding.
+Whilst examples of industry best practice guidelines for online training do exist, and their requirement falling under integrity, authenticity, reliability and fairness under the Standards for Registered Training Organisations 2015 many training providers are either not aware of the linkages or, in some cases, are deliberately not implementing them to cut costs and compete with the lowest cost providers in the market.
+There are examples of regulators (e.g. state and territory liquor authorities) stipulating mandatory online integrity measures (e.g. a high percentage of free text answers) however, these requirements are often not enforced by the Australian Skills Quality Authority (ASQA) due to lack of resources or technical understanding.